Mola (art form)

 The Mola or Molas is a hand-made textile that forms part of the traditional women's clothing of the indigenous Guna people from Panama.
 Their clothing includes a patterned wrapped skirt (saburet), a red and yellow headscarf (musue), arm and leg beads (wini), a gold nose ring (olasu) and earrings in addition to the mola blouse (dulemor).

-Two groups, Choco and Guna lived side by side without intermarriage and without adopting a similar culture.

 In Dulegaya, the Guna's native language, "mola" means "shirt" or "clothing".
 The mola originated with the tradition of Guna women painting their bodies with geometric designs, using available natural colors; at a certain point, after the arrival of the Spanish, these same designs were woven in cotton, and later still, sewn using cloth "acquired by trade from the ships that came to barter for coconuts during the 19th century".

 Development of the style

 A Guna woman displays a selection of molas for sale at her home in the San Blas Islands.

 Molas may have their origin in body painting.
 In 1514, Pasqual de Andagoya, arrived in Darian and wrote ".. the women are very well dressed, in embroidered cotton mantles which extend down so as to cover their feet, but the arms and bosom are uncovered."
 They did not wear blouses even in 1688 until they had been introduced by the missionaries.

 Only after colonization by the Spanish and contact with missionaries did the Guna start to transfer their traditional geometric designs on fabric, first by painting directly on the fabric and later by using the technique of reverse appliqué.
 It is not agreed when this technique was first used.
 It seems to have been popular in the second half of the nineteenth century.

 In 1924, Lady Brown refers to the dress of the medicine man/ Kantules as "dressed up the knees in long covered with cabalistic characters...all worked into, or let into, the cloth in a form of patchwork."

 As an inspiration for their designs, the Guna first used the geometrical patterns which have been used for body painting before.
 In the past, they have also depicted realistic and abstract designs of flowers, sea animals and birds, and popular culture.

 Depending on the tradition of each island, Guna women begin the crafting of molas either after they reach puberty, or at a much younger age.
 Women who prefer to dress in western style are in the minority as well as in the communities in Panama City.